Respiratory syncytial virus (RSV)

 - How long do symptoms usually last?

-- Will I or my child need to take medication?
+- Is medication needed?
 If you're prescribing a brand-name medication, is there a generic alternative?

 - What can I do to make my child feel better?